History of Virgin Galactic in Timeline

 In June 2023, Virgin Galactic launched its first commercial space tourism flight called Galactic 01.

-June 2023: Virgin Galactic's first commercial flight takes place
+June 2023: First commercial flight

 On 29 June 2023, Virgin Galactic's first commercial flight took place with three outside passengers for the Italian Air Force and the Italian National Research Council.
+The 70-minute mission was purchased for the Italian Air Force and the Italian National Research Council.
+The company at the time had a backlog of 800 or so individuals who've bought tickets to ride on Unity.
+The approximate launch cadence at the time was about one launch a month.

-2023: Boeing sues Virgin Galactic over unpaid bills
+2023: Boeing Sues Virgin Galactic Over Unpaid Bills

-2023: Virgin Orbit ceases operations
+2023: Virgin Orbit Ceases Operations Following Bankruptcy

 In 2023, Virgin Orbit ceased operations following bankruptcy.

-2023: Virgin Orbit went bankrupt
+2023: Virgin Orbit bankruptcy

 June 2024: Final Flight of Unity